dduyg/55/posts/attractor-fields-in-complex-systems.md

 Fascinated by this concept, I started experimenting with visualising distance based attractor fields, with the help of <a href="https://object-e.net/tools/attractorfields-tools-gh" target="_blank">this</a> tool I found.

 With *distance based* attractor fields, the strength of the attraction is determined by the distance between the object and the attractor point.
-Objects are attracted to certain points or regions within the environment.
-The closer the object is to the attractor, the stronger the pull towards it.
+Objects are attracted to certain points or regions within the environment, and the closer the object is to the attractor, the stronger the pull towards it.

 <div style="color: #454545; font-family: 'Source Code Pro', monospace;" class="no-bottom"> Different output visuals </div>